apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/azure_fileshare.rst

 3. Use a `Connection String
    <https://learn.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string>`_
    i.e. add connection string to ``connection_string`` in the Airflow connection.
+4. Fallback on `DefaultAzureCredential`_.
+   This includes a mechanism to try different options to authenticate: Managed System Identity, environment variables, authentication through Azure CLI and etc.

 Only one authorization method can be used at a time.
 If you need to manage multiple credentials or keys then you should configure multiple connections.